The 8 teams to have won 30 or more PL games in a calendar year

-Some have had the most wins in a calendar year without that translating across a standard 38 game season, whilst in other cases, they performed so strongly throughout the year that it allowed them to win without fuss.
+Some have had the most wins in a calendar year without that translating across a standard 38-game season, whilst in other cases, they performed so strongly throughout the year that it allowed them to win without fuss.

-Only eight teams have managed 30 or more wins in a calendar year since the formation of the Premier League in 1992.
+And only eight teams have managed 30 or more wins in a calendar year since the formation of the Premier League in 1992.
 Here’s how they got on.

 Manchester United – 1993